marcinosesek/cks/section_killer/contexts.md

     You're asked to forbid this behavior by:

+    1. Enabling Admission Plugin PodSecurityPolicy in the apiserver
+        ```
+        vi /etc/kubernetes/manifests/kube-apiserver.yaml
+        ...
+        - --enable-admission-plugins=NodeRestriction,PodSecurityPolicy

+        ```
-    Enabling Admission Plugin PodSecurityPolicy in the apiserver Creating a PodSecurityPolicy named psp-mount which allows hostPath volumes only for directory /tmp Creating a ClusterRole named psp-mount which allows to use the new PSP Creating a RoleBinding named psp-mount in Namespace team-red which binds the new ClusterRole to all ServiceAccounts in the Namespace team-red
+    1. Creating a PodSecurityPolicy named psp-mount which allows hostPath volumes only for directory /tmp - `psp-mount.yaml`

+    1. Creating a ClusterRole named psp-mount which allows to use the new PSP - `psp-mount-cluster-role.yaml`
+    1. Creating a RoleBinding named psp-mount in Namespace team-red which binds the new ClusterRole to all ServiceAccounts in the Namespace team-red - `psp-mount-role-binding-team-read.yaml`
-    Restart the Pod of Deployment docker-log-hacker afterwards to verify new creation is prevented.
+    1. Restart the Pod of Deployment docker-log-hacker afterwards to verify new creation is prevented.

-    PSPs can affect the whole cluster.
+    1. PSPs can affect the whole cluster.
 Should you encounter issues you can always disable the Admission Plugin again.

 1. CIS Benchmark